 Effective advocacy is more than being passionate about gifted education.
-The effective advocate knows how to convey the message that needs to be heard – how to frame information in a manner that drives the point without alienating those who influence the decision-making process.
+An effective advocate knows how to convey the message that needs to be heard and knows how to frame information in a manner that drives the point without alienating those who influence the decision-making process.

 The following links will provide helpful guidance for gifted education advocacy and public education policy: